jessepav/libgdx-wiki-old/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

   * A Mac with Mac OS X and the latest Xcode 7 from the Mac OS X App Store for free
   * An [Apple developer account](https://developer.apple.com/membercenter/index.action) if you want to test on device or deploy to the App Store.
 Please direct all hatred towards Apple.
-  * The [MobiDevelop's RoboVM plugin](http://robovm.mobidevelop.com).
+  * The latest release of [MobiDevelop's RoboVM plugin](http://robovm.mobidevelop.com).
 (Microsoft's legacy RoboVM has been replaced by a version supported by LibGDX's core contributors)

-For Eclipse, check what is the latest release version of the [RoboVM Eclipse plugin](http://robovm.mobidevelop.com/downloads/releases/eclipse/).
-The update URL should look like this: `http://robovm.mobidevelop.com/downloads/releases/eclipse/2.1.0/site`.
-Just replace the version string with the latest release' version string.

 Once all of these tools are installed, proceed to [[creating your project|Project Setup Gradle]]